awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-attribute-based-instance-type-selection.md

 + Spot Fleet determines the capacity pools from which it will consider launching the instances based on the AWS Regions or Availability Zones that have matching instance types\.
 + Spot Fleet applies the specified allocation strategy to determine from which capacity pools to launch the instances\.

   Note that attribute\-based instance type selection does not pick the capacity pools from which to provision the fleet; that's the job of the allocation strategies\.
 There might be a large number of instance types with the specified attributes, and some of them might be expensive\.
-The default allocation strategy of `lowest-price` for Spot and On\-Demand guarantees that Spot Fleet will launch instances from the least expensive capacity pools\.
+The default allocation strategy of `lowestPrice` for Spot and On\-Demand guarantees that Spot Fleet will launch instances from the least expensive capacity pools\.

   If you specify an allocation strategy, Spot Fleet will launch instances according to the specified allocation strategy\.
-  + For Spot Instances, attribute\-based instance type selection supports the `capacity-optimized` and `lowest-price` allocation strategies\.
+  + For Spot Instances, attribute\-based instance type selection supports the `capacityOptimizedPrioritized`, `capacityOptimized` and `lowestPrice` allocation strategies\.
-  + For On\-Demand Instances, attribute\-based instance type selection supports the `lowest-price` allocation strategy\.
+  + For On\-Demand Instances, attribute\-based instance type selection supports the `lowestPrice` allocation strategy\.
 + If there is no capacity for the instance types with the specified instance attributes, no instances can be launched, and the fleet returns an error\.

 ### Price protection<a name="spotfleet-abs-price-protection"></a>